 - People Also Searched For feature

 - Google Suggest

 2. Build content communities

-Since the pandemic broke out, there had been a greater push for building communities for marketing teams.
+Since the pandemic broke out, one content marketing trend that has emerged is the push for building communities for marketing teams.
 The number of slack communities has grown 2.5 times since 2016.
 Community marketing is not just about selling a brand or raising awareness; it has more to do with engaging customers to build trust and loyalty.
 A community provides opportunities for users to collaborate, learn, and network, which in turn helps you to build a strong brand.

 An example of building a community that is helpful and offers support is the ProBlogger Community page.
 It provides seasoned bloggers and new entrants with an option to learn, collaborate and get discounts, enabling them to grow and make optimum use of the brand’s website.

 Content marketing is no longer just about creating content to increase page ranking or showcase a strong presence.
 For customers to start trusting the brand, it is essential to showcase industry knowledge and expertise.
 Readers and customers are more likely to trust a particular piece of content if an industry expert writes it.
 According to Nielsen, 85% of customers regularly look for expert-backed content before making a purchase.

 Start by creating author bios for your content or get experts onboard for panel discussions, webinars, or videos.
 It can also help if you collaborate with influencers in your field.
 Doing this will add to your content’s trustworthiness and help you stand out as a knowledgeable brand and an expert in your chosen niche.

 An example of a good author profile is one that is concise and impactful.
 It has a high-quality image written in the third person and adds value to the blog content.